-If you die, your vacation benefits will be paid to the beneficiary you designated on the Trust's enrollment form on file at the Administration Office.
+If you die, your vacation benefits will be paid to your designated beneficiary on your most recent beneficiary card.

-If you do not designate a beneficiary or if your designated beneficiary dies before you, vacation benefits will be paid in the following order:
+If you do not designate a beneficiary, vacation benefits will be paid in the same manner as any Death Benefits.
+See page 69 for details.